kimdre/doco-cd/README.md

 > [!Important]
 > This project currently is still in early development and not yet usable.
-> Feel free to share your ideas any opinions with me. :)
+> Feel free to share your ideas and opinions with me. :)